(Pocket-lint) - Everyone remembers their first mobile phone.

-And with Finnish firm HMD Global bringing back Nokia's classic 3310 - one of the most recognisable phones ever made - we can't help but think about all the retro phones we loved way back when and how awesome they'd be if a company rejigged them for modern times.
-Here are a few standout models, which we're sure you'll all remember, and now, just imagine how they'd look and work in 2017.
+And with each new phone release, we can't help but think about all the retro phones we loved way back when and how awesome they'd be if a company rejigged them for modern times.
+Here are a few standout models, which we're sure you'll all remember, and now, just imagine how they'd look and work now.

 The 6210 was the first BlackBerry phone to have actually have an integrated phone, all other preceding BlackBerry's required an external headset to be attached.
-The 6210 was also the phone that really kickstarted BlackBerry as we know it today, combining phone and messaging, with e-mail, web browser and BlackBerry Messenger.
+The 6210 was also the phone that really kickstarted BlackBerry, combining phone and messaging, with e-mail, web browser and BlackBerry Messenger.

 Nokia Mobira Talkman

 From 1984 to 1992, Nokia manufactured -- via its Mobira partnership with TV-maker Salora -- the Mobira Talkman line of crazy-large cell phones you could carry with you... if your arms were strong enough to lift the massive block/suitcase attached to the phone.

 It was available on the world's first roaming international mobile phone network, called the Nordic Mobile Telephone, which was a service set up by Mobira.